armand-go/backendLaTournee/README.md

 The "Business Logic" is found in the various Usecases, while the "Server Side" is found in the adapters.
 The various bricks are completed in the [dependencies.py](app/dependencies.py) file while the routes are added in this [**init**](app/__init__.py) file.

+This choice of architecture can be discussed during the Technical interview.
+The main argument is that it will be very easy to change the various bricks in the future.
+For example, if we want to implement a PostgreSQL database, we'll only need to redesign the 'Store' part of the project.
+The logic of the rest of the code will remain unchanged.
+Another argument is the speed of code once the architecture is in place.

 ### Trigger the API's endpoints

 Go to [Swagger](http://localhost:8000/docs) and play with the differents endpoints available.